-Education is the strongest way to advance the developing world, and a meal can often be the impetus for a child to go to school.
+Education is the strongest way to advance the developing world, and a meal can often be the biggest incentive for a child to go to school.

 In Haiti, one of the biggest obstacles that prevents children from attending school is the need to gather wood for their one daily meal.
 In Ganthier, one of Haiti’s poorest areas, this is especially a problem.
-To help, World Central Kitchen and partner organization CESAL are launching the Food for Thought project, which will create 50 new kitchens in local schools equipped with clean cook stoves.
+World Central Kitchen has partnered with CESAL to launch the Food for Thought project, which will create 40 new kitchens in the next four years in local schools equipped with clean cook stoves.

-The Food for Thought project will provide students with a daily meal at school, raising attendance and improving student and staff health.
+The Food for Thought project provides students with a daily meal at school, raising attendance and improving student and staff health.
 Through the program, the schools will gain:

 - New, clean/improved cook stoves